59de44955ebd/wslX/README.md

 *"Open with Linux..." context menu in Windows 11 Explorer*
 ![wslX in Windows 11](screenshots/open-with-linux.png)

-*Screenshot of a WSl Arch desktop, edited in a WSL Debian GIMP, all running inside Windows 11 - isn't this beautiful? ;-)*
+*Screenshot of a WSL Arch desktop, edited in a WSL Debian GIMP, all running inside Windows 11 - isn't this beautiful? ;-)*
 ![Debian GIMP](screenshots/wsl_debian_gimp.png)
 ## Usage